Testing positive for COVID-19

 A GP or nurse will treat your child based on your child’s age, symptoms and past medical history.

-Try to keep your child isolated from other family members where practical.
+Try to keep your child separated from other family members where practical.

 If you are worried about your child’s symptoms contact your GP as soon as possible.
 If they are showing severe symptoms, call 000 immediately.